devopvoid/webrtc-java/docs/examples.md

 This section provides an overview of the example applications included in the `webrtc-examples` Maven module.
 These examples demonstrate various features and capabilities of the webrtc-java library.

-## PeerConnectionExample
+## PeerConnection

-The `PeerConnectionExample` demonstrates how to set up a peer connection with audio and video tracks to be able to send and receive media.
+The [`PeerConnectionExample`](https://github.com/devopvoid/webrtc-java/blob/master/webrtc-examples/src/main/java/dev/onvoid/webrtc/examples/PeerConnectionExample.java) demonstrates how to set up a peer connection with audio and video tracks to be able to send and receive media.

 **Key features demonstrated:**
 - Creating a PeerConnectionFactory